 The composition of each student's dissertation committee must have formal approval by the Department of Academic Affairs on recommendation of the Doctoral Program Chair.
 The dissertation defense committee must consist of a minimum of three members of the University faculty.
 The chair of the committee must be a faculty member in the student's program.
-The student's dissertation research advisor must be a member of the committee and may serve as chair if consistent with departmental policy.
-Persons who are not members of the University faculty may serve as additional members of the defense committee, subject to approval by the Chair of the DBA Program.
+The student's dissertation research advisor may be a member of the committee but cannot vote.
+Persons who are not members of the University faculty may serve as members of the defense committee, subject to approval by the Chair of the DBA Program.